Book of Mormon Changes, Why?

 “I was a journeying,”

 point to the back-woods manner of speech of Smith’s day.
 Joseph Smith spoke like that, yet one might wonder if prophets living at the time of Christ did?
-And, if they did speak that way, then why did Smith change what the prophets said?
+And, if those prophets did speak like that, then why did Joseph Smith change what the prophets said?

 “… they met the king of the people, which was in the land of Nephi… and they were surrounded by the king’s guard, and was taken, and was bound, and was committed to prison.”
 (Mosiah 7:7, 1830 edition)